jono-see/Pantracker/README.md

 clear the products that have been searched for using

 ### User functionality
-allows the registration and authentication of a user.
-Links user product searches to the account they were made on.
+Allows the registration and authentication of a user, if they provide a valid email address and password.
+Users' searches are linked to their accounts to ensure all website users do not receive the same search results.

 - https://info30005-pantracker.herokuapp.com/user/register (POST)
-register with a username and password. password is hashed before it is stored in the 'User' collection.
+Register with an email and password.
+Password is hashed before it is stored in the 'User' collection.
 input: ```{username: username, password, password}```

 - https://info30005-pantracker.herokuapp.com/user/login (POST)